syt0r/Kanji-Dojo/README.md

 - Practice by following JLPT levels or school grades
 - Create your own list to study, <b>more than 6000 characters</b> in total are available
 - Works <b>offline</b>

+There is separate repository for dictionaries parser and data here: [Kanji-Dojo-Data](https://github.com/syt0r/Kanji-Dojo-Data)

 <details>
 <summary><h3 style="display: inline">Screenshots</h3></summary>